muratk5n/thirdwave/en/2025/03/nato-russia-timeline.md

 * 1996:

-    * 02/15: Russian popular discontent became so intense that it was clear the incumbent president, Boris Yeltsin, had no chance of winning reelection.
-The Russian oligarchate became concerned that victory by the communists might create difficulties for their continued looting of the country.
-A group of the most powerful oligarchs, led by Berezovsky and Gusinsky, made a deal with Yeltsin: in return for his guaranteeing the privatization of state enterprises, they financed his campaign and threw their media resources behind him—by that point, they controlled all mass media.
-They also hired a team of American political campaign consultants (including the infamous Dick Morris) to manage Yeltsin’s reelection.
-Even that was not enough, and in the end they had to resort to massive electoral fraud to reelect Yeltsin.
-This is how Russia became an extreme plutocracy in 1996.
-      This is likely the lowest point in recent Russian history, people are dying in droves from deaths of despair.
+    * 02/15: Russian popular discontent became so intense that it is clear the incumbent president, Boris Yeltsin, had no chance of winning reelection.
+The Russian oligarchate become concerned that victory by the communists might create difficulties for their continued looting of the country.
+A group of the most powerful oligarchs, led by Berezovsky and Gusinsky, make a deal with Yeltsin: in return for his guaranteeing the privatization of state enterprises, they finance his campaign and throw their media resources behind him—by that point, they controlled all mass media.
+They also hire a team of American political campaign consultants (including the infamous Dick Morris) to manage Yeltsin’s reelection.
+Even that would not be enough, and in the end they resort to massive electoral fraud to reelect Yeltsin.
+This is how Russia becomes an extreme plutocracy in 1996.
+The year is likely the lowest point in recent Russian history, people are dying in droves from deaths of despair.

+* 1997

+    * 02/05: Famous strategist George F. Kennan writes “[B]luntly
+      stated…expanding NATO would be the most fateful error of American policy in the entire post-Cold War era.
+Such a decision may be expected to inflame the nationalistic, anti-Western and militaristic tendencies in Russian opinion; to have an adverse effect on the development of Russian democracy; to restore the atmosphere of the cold war to East-West relations, and to impel Russian foreign policy in directions decidedly not to our liking”.
+Kennan is the architect of America’s post-World War II strategy of containment of the Soviet Union.

 * 1999